hbctraining/Training-modules/Intermediate_shell/lessons/loops_and_scripts.md

 Now that you've learned how to use loops and variables, let's put this processing power to work.
 Imagine, if you will, a script that will run a series of commands that would do the following for us each time we get a new data set:

-- Use for loop to iterate over each FASTQ file
+- Use the `for` loop to iterate over each FASTQ file
 - Generate a prefix to use for naming our output files
 - Dump out bad reads into a new file
 - Get the count of the number of bad reads and generate a summary for each file

 You might not realize it, but this is something that you now know how to do.
 Let's get started...

 Rather than doing all of this in the terminal we are going to create a script file with all relevant commands.
-Move back in to `unix_lesson` and use `vim` to create our new script file:
+Move back into `unix_lesson` and use `vim` to create our new script file:

 ```bash
 $ cd ~/unix_lesson